What Is a Bone Marrow Transplant?

-- anemia (when the body doesn’t produce enough health red blood cells)
+- anemia, which occurs when the body doesn’t produce enough red blood cells

 - nausea, diarrhea, or vomiting

-- mucositis (a condition that causes inflammation and soreness in the mouth, throat, and stomach)
+- mucositis, which is a condition that causes inflammation and soreness in the mouth, throat, and stomach

-Talk to your doctor about any concerns your may have.
-He or she can help you weigh the risks and complications against the potential benefits of this procedure.
+Talk to your doctor about any concerns you may have.
+They can help you weigh the risks and complications against the potential benefits of this procedure.

 There are two major types of bone marrow transplants.
 The type used will depend on the reason you need a transplant.

-Autologous transplants use a person’s own stem cells.
-They typically involve harvesting cells before beginning a damaging therapy like chemotherapy or radiation.
+Autologous transplants involve the use of a person’s own stem cells.
+They typically involve harvesting your cells before beginning a damaging therapy to cells like chemotherapy or radiation.
 After the treatment is done, your own cells are returned to your body.

-This type of transplant is not always available.
-It can only be used if you have healthy bone marrow.
-However, it reduces the risk of some serious complications, including graft–versus-host disease.
+This type of transplant isn’t always available.
+It can only be used if you have a healthy bone marrow.
+However, it reduces the risk of some serious complications, including GVHD.

-This type of transplant uses cells from a donor.
+Allogeneic transplants involve the use of cells from a donor.
 The donor must be a close genetic match.
 Often, a compatible relative is the best choice, but genetic matches can also be found from a donor registry.

 Allogeneic transplants are necessary if you have a condition that has damaged your bone marrow cells.
-However, they have a higher risk of certain complications, such as graft-versus-host disease.
-You will also probably need to be put on medications to suppress your immune system so that your body does not attack the new cells.
+However, they have a higher risk of certain complications, such as GVHD.
+You’ll also probably need to be put onmedications to suppress your immune system so that your body doesn’t attack the new cells.
 This can leave you susceptible to illness.

 The success of an allogeneic transplant depends on how closely the donor cells match your own.

-Prior to your transplant, you will undergo several tests to discover what type of bone marrow cells you need.
+Prior to your transplant, you’ll undergo several tests to discover what type of bone marrow cells you need.

-You may also undergo radiation or chemotherapy to kill off all cancer cells or marrow cells before the new stem cells are given.
+You may also undergo radiation or chemotherapy to kill off all cancer cells or marrow cells before you get the new stem cells.